yrashk/socket.io-erlang/README.md

 ### Linux
 Make sure you have the erlang-crypto and erlang-dev packages installed if you're on Debian, erlang-crypto and erlang-devel on Redhat/Fedora.
-Or better yet, consider building your Erlang manually, as Erlang packages in Linux distro tend to be either outdated or broken.
+Or better yet, consider building your Erlang manually, as Erlang packages in Linux distros tend to be either outdated or broken.
 Or both.

 ## TODO